mondoohq/cnspec/README.md

 To exit, either hit CTRL + D or type `exit`.

-## Scale cnspec across your fleet with the Mondoo Platform
+## Scale cnspec across your fleet with Mondoo Platform

 The easiest way to scale cnspec across your fleet is to sign up for a free Mondoo Platform account.
-With the Mondoo Platform, you can:
+With Mondoo Platform, you can:

 - Aggregate and share reports
 - Perform vulnerability scans